Patching 25,000 Servers Without Breaking the Internet

 The Coordination Tax

-As scale increases, coordination overhead dominates:
+At scale, coordination overhead dominates:

-Testing Layers:
+Testing layers:

 Architecture Deep Dive